Disney's Wilderness Lodge Review

 And if you’d like to see where this resort falls overall, check out our complete Disney World hotel rankings.

-Rack rates for standard rooms at Wilderness Lodge in 2024 range from $524 to $979 per night, making it the among the least expensive deluxe hotel options.
+Rack rates for standard rooms at Wilderness Lodge in 2025 start at $546 per night, making it the among the least expensive deluxe hotel options.
 Deluxe resorts typically see the largest discounts when it comes to room-only offers, and annual passholder offers in particular can get you 35% off sometimes.

 Arrival and Check-In